mayjs/advent_of_code_2021/journal.md

 ## Day 22

 Today needed some OpenSCAD visualization and took longer then expected, but it was very rewarding that the solution for part 1 was quick enough for part 2 as well!

+## Day 23

+Generating the possible moves got ugly, but otherwise solutions were easily found by doing a Dijkstra search for the shortest path from the starting point to the goal state.
+The input format was a bit too noisy for me, I would have preferred 4 lists in separate lines.